jasonkuhrt/claude/commands/start.md

 - First argument ($1): Optional focus area for the session
 - When no arguments: General project awareness

-## Required Reading

-1. Fully read ~/.claude/docs/prompts/serena.md
-2. Fully read ~/.claude/CLAUDE.md
-3. If exists, fully read ./CLAUDE.md
-4. If exists, fully read ./.claude/serena-prompt.md (project-specific Serena overrides)

 ## Instructions

-After reading the required files:

-1. **Confirm Serena awareness**:
+1. **Load configuration files WITHOUT showing errors**:
+   - FIRST use Bash to check which files exist (e.g., `ls ./CLAUDE.md 2>/dev/null` or `test -f ./CLAUDE.md && echo "exists"`)
+   - THEN only Read files that were confirmed to exist
+   - Required files: ~/.claude/docs/prompts/serena.md, ~/.claude/CLAUDE.md
+   - Optional files: ./CLAUDE.md, ./.claude/serena-prompt.md
+   - DO NOT attempt to Read optional files that don't exist

+2. **Confirm awareness of loaded configurations**:
-   - State: "✓ Serena MCP tools instructions loaded"
+   - For Serena: "✓ Serena MCP tools instructions loaded - will use symbolic tools for intelligent code reading"
-   - If project has ./.claude/serena-prompt.md, note: "✓ Project-specific Serena instructions loaded"
+   - If project ./.claude/serena-prompt.md was found: "✓ Project-specific Serena overrides loaded"

-2. **Confirm personal configuration awareness**:
+3. **Confirm personal configuration awareness**:
    - Explicitly state: "✓ Personal configuration from ~/.claude/CLAUDE.md is active"
    - List 2-3 key principles from the user's personal CLAUDE.md to prove awareness, such as:
      - Core work style preferences (e.g., ADHD considerations, no flattery)